mrisen/inet-showcases/_docs/general/ethernet/index.md

 **Note:** *The `collision` signal is an extra signal generated by the `EtherMAC` module.
 Collision occurs, when a frame is received, while the transmission or reception of another signal is in progress, or when transmission is started, while receiving a frame is in progress.*

+For further examination of the model, let's assume that the goal is to design a high performance Ethernet campus area network (CAN).
+A campus network is a computer network made up of an interconnection of local area networks (LANs) within a limited geographical area.
+In real life, the requirements for performance, capacity and network ports are given by the client.
+This example is only concerned about the number of hosts connected to the network and the performance of the LAN.
+Three different simulations are run:

+- `LargeNet_notOverloaded:` Nearly 500 hosts are connected to the network, each performing low data rate.
+As a result, the network is not overloaded, and no packets are dropped.
+- `LargeNet_overloadedBySendIntervall:` Nearly 500 hosts are connected to the network, each performing high data rate.
+As a result, the network is overloaded, and packets are dropped.
+- `LargeNet_overloadedByNumberOfHosts:` Nearly 7500 hosts are connected to the network, each performing low data rate.
+As a result, the network is overloaded, and packets are dropped.

 ## Results

 ### LargeNet_notOverloaded

 As expected, the 500 hosts, producing an average of 2 requests in a second, can not consume the network's capacity.
 As the statistic shows, no packets are dropped.
-That means that the performed traffic is not high enough to overload the network.

 The number of collisions with this configuration is also insignificant.
-The greatest collision rates are observed in the `largeLAN` models, because these subnetworks contain the highest number of hosts.
+We can see that the critical parts of the network from the point of view of `collisions` are the `largeLAN` models.
+This occurs, because these subnetworks inplement a topology containing bus and hub, and these networks contain the highest number of hosts as well.

-This would be a high performance Ethernet local area network with no data-loss and low delay.
+A network of this topology, technology and configuration (traffic rate, number of hosts) would be a high performance Ethernet network with no data-loss and low delay.

 ### LargeNet_overloadedBySendIntervall

 The volume of the traffic can most easily be controlled by changing the elapsed time between the sending of requests.
-In this configuration the `sendIntervall` parameter is set to be much smaller than it was in the `LargeNet_notOverloaded` configuration (an average of 25 requests per second):
+With this configuration, the `sendIntervall` parameter is set to be much smaller than it was in the `LargeNet_notOverloaded` configuration (an average of 25 requests per second):

 <p><pre class="snippet">
 # each host generates more requests in a second